 Knowles J. 2017.
 The dirty secret: domestic disarray in chick-lit.
 Chappell JA, Young M. Bad Girls: Recalcitrant Women in Television, Fiction and Film.

 Knowles J. The French connection: gender, morals and national culture in Mary Elizabeth Braddon's fictions New Perspectives on Mary Braddon Rodolphi.
 Amsterdam and New York 978-90-420-3579-9

 Engagement & Impact

-Title of presentation: Future wives and mothers: the domestic sphere in teenage girls' magazines of the 1970s and 1980s, Conference title: International Girl Studies Association inaugural conference, Place/location of conference: University of East Anglia, Presentation type: Oral presentation
+Future wives and mothers: the domestic sphere in teenage girls' magazines of the 1970s and 1980s, International Girl Studies Association inaugural conference, University of East Anglia, Oral presentation 07/04/2016